casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/json-rpc-informational.md

 ## info_get_deploy {#info-get-deploy}

-This method retrieves a [Deploy](https://casper.network/docs/design/execution-semantics#execution-semantics-deploys) from the network.
+This method retrieves a [Deploy](https://casper.network/docs/design/execution-semantics#execution-semantics-deploys) from a network.
 It requires a `deploy_hash` to query the Deploy.

 |Parameter|Type|Description|
 |---------|----|-----------|